 Powerful typography levels

 To create efficient typography, designers need to divide copy content into different levels.
 They usually include various kinds of copy including headers, subheadings, body copy, caption etc. Applying golden ratio professionals can quickly define an appropriate proportion between the typographic levels, for example, you can choose a certain size for the header and then divide it by 1.618.
 The result will show you the most appropriate size for subheaders.

 When users try a product for the first time, they scan the user interface to understand if they like it or not.
 The psychology principle known as a visceral reaction states that people decide whether they like something or not within a few seconds of looking at something.
 This reaction goes faster than our consciousness so we don’t even realize it.
 That’s is why it’s vital to make sure the first impression of a product will be pleasing.
 Design created by using the golden ratio has a positive influence on users’ minds and their visual perception and it works from the first sight at a product.

 White space is the area between elements in design composition.
 Designers always need to care about the amount of white space in the UI since the unity of composition highly relies on it.
 The golden ratio can make the process of spacing much easier and faster.
 Applying golden proportions you will be able to define the right white space which will work well for the design.

 Digital Agency Landing Page

 Design presenting the natural balance of the components cannot be unnoticed.
 The well-structured layout is one of the core parts of powerful UI.
-The golden ratio brings harmony into the design and makes the product pleasant for users.
+The golden ratio brings harmony to the design and makes the product pleasant for users.
 Don’t be afraid of the mathematical formula.
-It’s not that difficult as it may seem.
+It’s not as difficult as it may seem.
 Even more, the golden ratio can help in creating user-friendly digital products that will combine utility and aesthetics.